European Union–Turkey Customs Union: EU member state candidacy

 Turkey has been an associate member of the European Community (EC) since 1964, following the signing in 1963 of the Ankara Agreement (EEC-Turkey Association Agreement (1963)) with the EEC.
 Turkey applied for full membership on 14 April 1987.

 The decision to consider Turkey's application was deferred until 1993, because the European Community was in the process of becoming the even (politically and economically) tighter European Union.
 The fall of the Soviet Union and German reunification delayed the decision on Turkish membership even more.
 During those years the European Community had also become reluctant to consider Turkey's application.

 At the Helsinki summit in December 1999 Turkey was given the status of a candidate country.
 At the end of 2004, the European Commission has issued a report with positive recommendations to the European Council, indicating the degree of compliance by Turkey of the Copenhagen political criteria.
 On this basis, the European Council decided to start accession negotiations with Turkey on 3 October 2005.
 Since then, no significant progress has been made towards membership nor is there evidence of political will to do so.

 Update proposals

 In December 2016, the European Commission released an assessment proposing to update and modernize the agreement which includes services and public procurement.
-The report concludes with two options; Enhanced Commercial Framework (ECF) or Deep and Comprehensive Free Trade Area (DCFTA).
-As of 2020 March, the Council didn't adapt the proposal yet.
-Since 2015, Turkish government has made several meetings to assess updating the agreement.
+The report concluded with two options; Enhanced Commercial Framework (ECF) or Deep and Comprehensive Free Trade Area (DCFTA).
+As of 2020 March, the Council hadn't adapted either of the proposals.
+Since 2015, the Turkish government has had several meetings to assess updating the agreement.

 Euro-Mediterranean free trade area

-Finally, Turkey is also member of the Euro-Mediterranean partnership and as such is interested in concluding free trade agreements with all other Mediterranean partners, with a view to the creation of a Euro-Mediterranean free trade area, originally aimed for by 2010.
+Turkey is also a member of the Euro-Mediterranean partnership and as such is interested in concluding free trade agreements with all other Mediterranean partners, with a view to the creation of a Euro-Mediterranean free trade area, originally aimed for by 2010.

+Criticism

+The agreement is criticized by some, as the agreement itself does not provide any political or economic powers to Turkey in the European Union while granting some to the Union towards Turkey; thus it is compared to the capitulations of the Ottoman Empire.